-Wrexham Glyndŵr University are running two Extended masters programmes, allowing students to upgrade their study skills in preparation for the full master’s programme.
+Wrexham Glyndŵr University are running Extended masters programmes, allowing students to upgrade their study skills in preparation for the full master’s programme.

 This intensive programme consists of 15 hours of classes per week with plentiful guided independent study/homework.
 You will enjoy all the benefits available to Wrexham Glyndŵr University students, including banks of material on our VLE (Moodle) which will enable you to hone your academic skills.
 You will also have access to IT and library, student welfare, sports facilities, student clubs, social programmes run by the University centrally

 You will be also able to familiarise yourself with the University campus and the many exciting leisure time opportunities in and around Wrexham.
 During this time you will have the opportunity to find out about student life at a British University and this will help you settle into your academic course more smoothly when you continue your studies at the end of September.

 - Study skills modules incorporating integrated skills for PG studies, academic skills and business communication